DAOresearch/awesome-daos/README.md

 ## 👹 Moloch Stuff

+> The Awesome DAOs list aims to be a high level overview of the DAO space.
+As such, eventually (hopefully soon!) there will be an independent Moloch Awesome list that this list can point to.
+Until then, here we are!

 ### MolochDAO
 - [Moloch V1 source code](https://github.com/MolochVentures/moloch/tree/master/v1_contracts) - The original Moloch.
 It's simple and effective.
 Start here.
 - [Moloch Subgraph highlight](https://medium.com/graphprotocol/moloch-subgraph-highlight-faf9da2f7e73) - An overview of the Moloch subgraph from late 2019.